DamRsn/NeuralNote/README.md

 Download the latest release for your platform [here](https://github.com/DamRsn/NeuralNote/releases) (Windows and macOS ( Universal) supported)!

-Currently, only the raw `.vst3`, `.component` (Audio Unit), `.app` and `.exe` (Standalone) files are provided.
-Installers will be created soon.
-In the meantime, you can manually copy the plugin/app file in the appropriate directory.
-The code is signed on macOS, but not on Windows, so you might have to perform few extra steps in order to be able to use NeuralNote on Windows.
+Installers are available for both Windows and Mac, including Standalone, VST3, and AU (Mac only) versions.
+The installers allow users to select which format(s) they want to install.
+On macOS, the code is signed, while on Windows, it is not.
+This means you may need to take a few additional steps to use NeuralNote on Windows.

 ## Usage